niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. MapReduce is a fairly low-level programming model for distributed execution on a cluster of machines.
 Higher-level query languages like SQL can be implemented as a pipeline of MapReduce operations.
 Note there is nothing in SQL that constrains it to running on a single machine, and MapReduce doesn’t have a monopoly on distributed query execution.
 1. A usability problem with MapReduce is that you have to write two carefully coordi‐ nated JavaScript functions, which is often harder than writing a single query

 # Data Storage and Retrieval
 1. how we can store the data that we’re given, and how we can find it again when we’re asked for it.

-## Log-Structured Storage Engines
 1. Many databases internally use a log: an append-only sequence of records.
 You need deal with following:
    * Concurrency control
    * Reclaim disk space
    * Handling errors and partially written records
 1. The search operation is bad though, you have to scan the entire file: O(n).
 We need *index*
 2. Index: The general idea behind them is to keep some additional metadata on the side, which acts as a signpost and helps you to locate the data you want.
 An index is an additional structure that is derived from the primary data.
    * This is an important trade-off in storage systems: well-chosen indexes speed up read queries, but every index slows down writes

+## Log-Structured Storage Engines

 ## Indexes
 1. Key-Value Indexes
    * They like a primary key index in the relational model: unique
-   * Sequential Segment and In-Memory Hash Indexes
+   * Hash Table Indexes with Append-Only Log Records
    * SSTable and LSM-Tree Structured Segment
    * B-trees
 2. Secondary indexes